luxleather/SupportBot/commands-list.md

 **?mninstall**

-"If you want simplified installation of maternode you can use the latest installation script wget https://raw.githubusercontent.com/lobomfz/Masternode-tools/master/lobohub.sh && chmod +x lobohub.sh To use it run
+If you want simplified installation of maternode please follow detailed guide from Telosgreen official website: https://telosgreen.org/EN/gettingstarted/setupofnodes/
-./lobohub.sh
-The script provides fast and secure installation of masternodes with many additional options.***Credits to Lobo***"

 **?mnstats**

-"Script commands for easy health checking of your MN (using lobo's script):
+Masternode Commands:
+replace word ALIAS with the name of your Master Node. as example, if name is MN01, then you would use "MN01_status".

 ALIAS_start - Start masternode
 ALIAS_restart - Restart masternode
 ALIAS_status - Masternode status